-As we inch closer to Halloween and Thanksgiving, the holiday shopping season also starts to heat up, and at many retailers, preparations for Black Friday and Cyber Monday have already begun.
-To help you navigate the year’s biggest sales event, we’ve created this guide, including which stores to check out first and useful shopping hacks to get the most value for your money this holiday season.
+As we inch closer to Thanksgiving, the holiday shopping season is already in full swing, and at many retailers, preparations for Black Friday and Cyber Monday have already begun.
+To help you navigate the year’s biggest sales event, we’ve created this guide, including which stores to check out first and useful shopping hacks to help you get the most value for your money this holiday season.

-We’ll be scouring the internet for the best Black Friday deals when the big event arrives, so make sure to check back with us closer to the shopping season.
+We’ll be scouring the internet for the best Black Friday deals when the big event arrives, so make sure to check back with us closer to the event.

 A version of this article originally published in 2021 and has been updated for 2022.